 - In the firewall web administration interface, in the menu Configuration > System > CLI Console.
-Refer to the Stormshield Network User Configuration Manual to learn how to use the interface. - In the CLI Serverd Commands Reference Guide.
+Refer to the SNS User guide on how to use the interface. - In the CLI Serverd Commands Reference Guide.

 To assist you, you may also display CLI commands in the web administration interface of a firewall in order to copy the commands used to perform an action that you wish to reproduce in your script: